stupidcomputer/desmos-computer/README.md

 # desmos-computer

 ## What is this?
-- a client-server architecture for synchronizing a file containing Desmos expressions to a graph,
+- a client-server architecture for synchronizing a file containing Desmos expressions to a graph, (`cli/lib/server.py` and `cli/lib/clientside.py`)
-- a test suite for evaluating the 'correctness' of Desmos expressions,
-- an instruction set architecture for Turing machines whose cells contain IEEE 754 compliant integers in each cell,
+- an instruction set architecture for Turing machines whose cells contain IEEE 754 compliant integers in each cell, (`cli/data/computer.py`)
-- an assembler for that instruction set architecture,
+- an assembler for that instruction set architecture, (not yet!)
-- and other utilities.
+- and other utilities. (disassembler, etc.)

 ## How does the ISA work?
 The 'CPU', implemented in Desmos, takes in a list (aka an array, Turing tape, etc.) and starts execution at cell 1 (lists have 1-based indexes in Desmos).
 The list also serves as the memory, as well.
-(Think like Befunge's `p` command.
+(Think like Befunge's `p` command.)

 *Todo: disconnect opcode definitions and opcodes from the actual CPU implementation.
 Because of this, don't rely on this table!
 Check the implementation in `data/computer.desmos`.*